-- Cash Base Salaries Determined based on market levels for the responsibilities of each NEO and individual considerations of performance and experience. - Incentive Awards Funded through an annual incentive pool based on Ally's financial performance, with the pool then allocated based on evaluations of individual attainment of performance objectives. - Annual Cash-Based Incentive Awards A portion of the NEOs' incentive awards is delivered in the form of annual cash-based incentive awards. - Long-Term Equity-Based Incentive Awards A portion of the NEOs' incentive awards is delivered in the form of (1) PSUs that vest in whole on the third anniversary of the grant date subject to the achievement of applicable performance goals and continued employment through that time and (2) RSUs that vest one-third on the first anniversary of the grant date, one-third on the second anniversary of the grant date, and one-third on the third anniversary of the grant date, in each case, subject to continued employment through that time.
-Awards of PSUs and RSUs are settled in shares of Ally's common stock.
+- Cash Base Salaries Base salary is determined based on market levels for the responsibilities of each NEO and individual considerations of performance and experience. - Incentive Awards Incentive awards are funded through an annual incentive pool based on Ally's financial performance, with the pool then allocated based on evaluations of the attainment of individual performance objectives. - i.
+Annual Cash-Based Incentive Awards A portion of the incentive awards for NEOs is delivered in the form of annual cash-based incentive awards.

+ii.
+Long-Term Equity-Based Incentive Awards - A portion of the incentive awards for NEOs is delivered in the form of (1) PSUs that vest in whole on the third anniversary of the grant date, subject to the achievement of applicable performance goals and continued employment through that time and (2) RSUs that vest one-third on the first anniversary of the grant date, one-third on the second anniversary of the grant date, and one-third on the third anniversary of the grant date, subject to continued employment through that time.
+PSUs and RSUs are settled in shares of Ally's common stock.